-So what is the difference between baking soda and baking powder?
+So, what is the difference between baking soda vs baking powder?
 They both are termed as chemical leavening agents, basically each one performs a chemical reaction in our baked goods to get them to rise.
 Here is a quick difference between the two.

 Baking soda + acid + liquid = C02 (the gas produced from this reaction)